Malawi recovers luxury home after suspect evades corruption charges

 ICAR promotes the development of such multi-agency taskforces to improve the efficiency of investigations and boost asset recovery.
 It also promotes effective inter-agency cooperation through multi-agency training programmes, such as one conducted in November 2024 for practitioners from the ACB, Financial Intelligence Authority, Office of the Director of Public Prosecutions and Judiciary.

-The case is also interesting in the context of debates about the gender-related impact of asset recovery.
-In this case, though the property belonged to Paul Mphwiyo, it was his wife who appealed as she and her children were living in the property.
+The case is also interesting in the context of debates about the impact of asset recovery on third parties who may have an interest in the assets.
+In this case, though the property was registered in the name of Paul Mphwiyo.
+It was his wife who appealed as she and her children were living in the property.

-The Court’s decision disregarded any interest that the wife had in the property and took the view that only the legal owner, Mphwiyo, could challenge the forfeiture order.
+The Court’s decision failed to identify or establish any interest that the wife claimed in the property and took the view that only the registered proprietor, Mphwiyo, could challenge the forfeiture order.

 What next?

-The Anti-Corruption Bureau has indicated that the property may be used to house its offices, eliminating rental costs for the current premises and thus directly saving taxpayer funds.
+The Anti-Corruption Bureau has suggested that the property could be used to house its offices, eliminating rental costs for the current premises and thus directly saving taxpayer funds.

 We look forward to continuing our support to the Government of Malawi in its efforts to prosecute and prevent corruption and to recover stolen assets for the benefit of the Malawian people.
 Our International Centre for Asset Recovery and other teams have been working in Malawi since 2015 under the Tackling Serious and Organised Corruption (TSOC) programme of the UK Foreign, Commonwealth and Development Office.